 First, fill the bottom part of your cup with the desired color dye or tablet and about 2 tablespoons of vinegar.
 Place the bottom of the egg upright against the side of the container.
 Allow the egg to sit for about 2 minutes, then add more vinegar to about the halfway mark.

-Note: I dropped the pink egg in the photo above.
+Note: Make sure your eggs are sturdy so they don’t tip over!
+I accidentally dropped the pink egg in the photo above.
 If you do too, hurry up and rescue it, take it out and set it upright.
 It will still work!

 Continue to add more and more vinegar, slowly over time until the egg is completely covered.
 When it’s finished, pull it out with the wire egg holders from your Easter egg dyeing kit and allow them to dry before placing into an Easter basket or display.
 I just love how they turned out!